What is Cyber Security? Definition, Best Practices & Examples

 - Application security

 - Endpoint security including Internet of Things (IoT) security

 - Data security

-- Identity management
+- Identity and access management (IAM)

 - Database and infrastructure security

 - Disaster recovery and business continuity planning

 Is cybersecurity hard?

 Yes, implementing robust cybersecurity can be challenging.
 It involves staying ahead of the constantly changing methods employed by cybercriminals.
 Cybersecurity jobs are often well-compensated with competitive cybersecurity salaries and may require specific cybersecurity certifications or degrees due to the need for extensive experience and expertise.

 Every time new software or hardware is introduced into a computing environment, they present additional attack vectors for hackers that need to be addressed by the cybersecurity team.
 There is pressure on the cybersecurity team because a single successful attack can lead to a destructive malware infection or a data breach.